Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Everything you look at can become a fairy tale and you can get a story from everything you touch."
+> "Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present."
-> — **Hans Christian Andersen**
+> — **George Bernard Shaw**

 ---